mr-adult/advent-of-code/README.md

 This repository contains my solutions to the challenges of Advent of Code 2023.
 Advent of Code does not start until Dec 1st.
-For more information, see [adventofcode.com](https://adventofcode.com/).
+For more information, visit [adventofcode.com](https://adventofcode.com/).